ndk123-web/CSharp/myBackendApi/Readme.md

 This document covers my journey and understanding of ASP.NET Core Web API so far, from starting a new project to understanding Minimal APIs, Controllers, attributes, and best practices.

+## Concept of IAction
+- IAction is Interface
+- so return type is IAction
+- Ok is returning object of OkObjectClass
+- that okObjetctClass implements IAction interface
+- and OkObjectClass is in ControllerBase
+- And is valid because Ok() return type is OkObjectClass and that class implements IAction interface that's why it's valid

 ## ✅ 1.
 How to Create a New ASP.NET Core Web API Project